glewe/bootstrap-css-tooltips/README.md

 **Bootstrap CSS Tooltips** offers a CSS only tooltip solution supporting Bootstrap colors and HTML content.

-Bootstrap itself comes with basic black tooltips that require Javascript (popper.js) and do not support HTML content.
+Bootstrap itself comes with basic black tooltips that require Javascript (popper.js) and do not support complex HTML content.
 I ran into situations where those didn't work, e.g. when the tooltip content is injected via Javascript after the page is loaded.
 In such cases, CSS based tooltips still work well.